 One of the barriers obstructing women’s progress in the labor market is due to the gender perceptions held by those wielding power and hegemony in this arena – that is, men.
 The traditional view, that women’s role, first and foremost, is to take care of the home and family, still receives significant support from men: 34.5% of men in our study agreed that family life is adversely affected when the mother works full-time.
 Most supporters of this position can be found among Arab men (53%), while – in accordance with this view, according to the Israeli Central Bureau of Statistics (CBS), only 40% of Arab women are currently employed in paid jobs.
 The segmentation of Jewish men’s views according to their degree of religiosity, shows, yet again, considerable differences between religious groups: Even though according to the CBS, 75% of ultra-Orthodox women are employed in paid jobs, almost half of ultra-Orthodox men agree that family life is harmed when the mother works full-time (46%).
 On the other hand, only 22% of secular men agree with this statement, as opposed to 76% who disagree.

-What would happen to the domestic sphere if the percentage of men is greater there than that of women, and what would happen to the labor market if the percentage of women there is greater than that of men? (%, Jews and Arabs)
+What would happen to the domestic sphere if the share of men was greater than that of women, and what would happen to the labor market if the share of women was greater than that of men? (%, Jews and Arabs)

 Substantial gaps regarding this issue can be found within the Jewish public, segmented by position on the religiosity (secular-Orthodox) scale.
 A large majority of ultra-Orthodox men believe that childcare and other domestic chores would be harmed if these were to be done by men more than by women.
 They also believe that the labor market would be harmed if the percentage of women in this arena was larger than that of the men.
 A majority for such beliefs regarding the domestic sphere and childcare being harmed can also be found among both religious Jews (two-thirds) and religious traditional Jews (55%) as opposed to a minority (though a significant minority) of non-religious Jews who hold these positions (45% of the secular and the nonreligious traditional Jews).
 Secular Jews are also those who least agree with the view that the labor market would be harmed under a female majority (less than one quarter hold this view).